Anna Pulley: I couldn’t figure it out, I was hitting on a lot of straight people.

 PM: Off the top of my head.
 70% come from North America.
-Probably most from the U.S. but a sizeable proportion from Canada as well.
+Probably most from the U.S. but a sizable proportion from Canada as well.
 Quite a few from Japan, a lot of Japanese schools seem to like tartan for uniforms and indeed some from Scotland!
 But yeah the majority of them come from America.

 AT: America is really into Tartan.
 I mean, just go to New York City on April 6th, that’s National Tartan Day, and they put on this huge parade with bagpipes and Scottish terriers and Scottish associations from all over the U.S. Tartan is one way that white people can claim some sort of cultural heritage.

 PM: Because you’re a young country, you all want to claim your heritage.
 And actually, a lot of people claim either Scots or Irish ancestry because it has the cultural icons and identity which help you belong.

 AT: And everyone wants to belong to something.
 Somewhere.
 Somehow.

 DW: There was about a 30 percent increase last year of tartans registered.
 So it’s definitely on the increase.

 AT: In some ways, if you don’t get the tartan actually woven, the Register of Tartans might seem like a cheesy thrill.
 Like one of those online services where you can pay to register a star or a plot of land on the moon.
 But those “authentic” clan tartans, the ones that represent last names?
 Those were also kind of made up!